system76/tech-docs/src/models/addw1/repairs.md

 The battery provides primary power whenever the system is unplugged.

+The model number for the Adder WS 1's battery is `PB50BAT-6`.
+You can [contact System76](https://support.system76.com) to purchase a replacement battery.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 5 minutes
 **Difficulty:** Easy <span style="color:green;">●</span>